This blog may contain affiliate links. Read our disclosure policy for more info.

 I mentioned above that hiking Roy’s Peak for sunrise is the only way to do it.
 It’s true, but sunset is another great option.

-Hiking in the morning and evening helps you avoid the big crowds, especially at a place as picturesque as Roy’s Peak.
-At sunrise it’s also cooler, you’ll avoid the sun on the way up, and it’s so breathtakingly beautiful!
+Hiking in the morning and evening helps you avoid the big crowds, especially at a place as picturesque as this.
+At sunrise, it’s also cooler, you’ll avoid the sun on the way up, and it’s so breathtakingly beautiful!

-I’ve hiked Roy’s Peak for sunrise a few times but never at sunset.
+I’ve hiked this trail for sunrise a few times but never at sunset.
 I suppose I love early mornings.
 With that said, I will make it up there for sunset one day.
 I can imagine that it would be a peaceful time of the day!

 What to Pack